yandex/mapsapi-modules/README.md

   1. Asynchronous require for modules
   2. Asynchronous provide for modules
   3. Extending and redefining a module
-  4. Assuming #3, the dependencies have to be resolved within the same generation of declarations; The generation includes the declarations within one eventloop turn.

 ####Why not CommonJS?####
 See #1, #2 and #3 in the list of requirements.